-FDA regulations actually allow for a small amount of leakage from microwaves, about 5 mW/cm2.
-The radiation itself is non-ionising so won't damage your DNA directly, rather it will excite the water within your soft tissues.
+FDA regulations actually allow for a small amount of leakage over the lifetime of the microwave, of about 5 mW/cm2 at approximately 2 inches (5 cm) from the oven surface.
+The radiation itself is non-ionizing so won't damage your DNA directly, rather it will excite the water within your soft tissues.

 The FDA does warn that high exposure to microwaves can lead to a painful burn.
 Organs like eyes and testes are particularly vulnerable because they have relatively little blood flow to carry away the heat.
 Also, the lens of the human eye is very sensitive to heat.
 High levels of microwaves could cause cataracts.

-The FDA does note that this kind of damage would require a large amount of radiation.
+The FDA also notes that this kind of damage would require a large amount of radiation.